facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

 [custom loader][mermaid-loader].
 The loader contains all the logic needed to find the Mermaid diagrams, convert them, wrap them in a shadow DOM, and inserts them into the current document.

-In order to use the loader, it should be attached to an `DOMContentLoaded` event to execute only after the document is loaded.
+In order to use the loader, it should be attached to a `DOMContentLoaded` event to execute only after the document is loaded.
 We create our own [`onReady`][onready-event] function that checks if the Mermaid library is loaded, and only if it is, we execute our loader.

+We also create an `observer` event that watches for when the attribute that controls the color scheme on our site changes.
+When a color change occurs, we run our loader again and regenerate our diagrams.
+This is possible because we hide away the original content in our shadow DOM along with the generated diagram.

 !!! bug "Issues"